ghga-de/ghga-metadata-schema/docs/schema_markdown/DataAccessCommittee.md

 ### Own

  * [DataAccessCommittee➞email](DataAccessCommittee_email.md)  <sub>1..1</sub>
-     * Description: The email of the Data Access Committee.
-Please do not enter personal email addresses!
+     * Description: The email of the Data Access Committee (e.g., DAC[at]email.com).
+This property must not include any personally identifiable data.
      * Range: [String](types/String.md)
  * [DataAccessCommittee➞institute](DataAccessCommittee_institute.md)  <sub>1..1</sub>
-     * Description: The institute a person is affiliated with.
+     * Description: The Institute a person is affiliated with.
      * Range: [String](types/String.md)

 ### Mixed in from IdentifiedByAliasMixin: